PhoenixInNZ/GroupITDocs/docs/source/software.rst

 I wonder if we can do dynamic Documents.

-:doc:`sfiles`	M-Files is the document management system that is currently being used by Legal
+:doc:`m-files`	M-Files is the document management system that is currently being used by Legal